• About

 Memories of family dinners at Easter and Thanksgiving are the inspiration behind this easy, cheesy pan of potatoes.
 Thinly sliced potatoes are layered with nutty Gruyère cheese, Parmesan and heavy cream then slowly baked with garlic, a little butter and fresh thyme.

-Here’s everything you’ll need to make Potatoes au Gratin with Gruyère
+Here’s everything you’ll need to make these Potatoes au Gratin with Gruyère

 • 2 lbs (900 grams) Yukon gold or white potatoes (no need to peel them)